dhurlburtusa/shortcuts/php/php-cheat_sheet.md

 ## PHP String

-A string is sequence of characters, where a character is the same as a byte.
+A string is a sequence of characters, where a character is the same as a byte.
 This means that PHP only supports a 256-character set, and hence does not offer native Unicode support.